Greg Kite: Professional career

 Kite was selected 21st overall by the Boston Celtics in the 1983 NBA draft.
 Said Kite about the draft: "That summer the Celtics traded Rick Robey to the Phoenix Suns for Dennis Johnson and a first-round pick.
 What that did was open up a spot for a backup center.
 Red Auerbach really wanted to pick Roy Hinson from Rutgers.
 Hinson was a heck of a player who ended up having some knee problems later on, and Roy had really long arms like Kevin McHale.
 He could reach four or five inches higher than I could, even though he was only 6′-9”.
 So Red really wanted him and hoped he would last until the Celtics could pick, but Roy was selected by Cleveland.
 I was the alternative."

 As a Celtic, he won two championship rings in 1984 and 1986, serving as a reserve center behind Hall of Famers Robert Parish, Larry Bird, and Kevin McHale.

 On June 7, 1987 in game three of the 1987 NBA Finals, with Robert Parish in foul trouble and Bill Walton ailing, Kite was called upon by Coach KC Jones to match up against Kareem Abdul-Jabbar for 22 minutes.
-He responded with defense that tired Jabbar, and blocked a shot by Magic Johnson.
+He responded with defense that tired Abdul-Jabbar, and blocked a shot by Magic Johnson.
 Kite had zero points, nine rebounds, two assists, one block, and five fouls in his 22 minutes and his play helped the Celtics to a 109–103 victory.

 "Kite didn't score a point?"
 Laker Coach Pat Riley asked after the game.
 "It looked like he had 100."

 After the game, Larry Bird said, "I've seen Greg play real well at times.
 He's got limited offensive ability, but he is a banger and he is probably our hardest worker.
 He kept Kareem off balance and got a lot of rebounds.
 His work ethic finally paid off.
 He stayed with his game and did a real good job."

 Kite played five seasons with Boston, until he was waived on February 1, 1988.

 “My time in Boston was incredible, unique.
 I played with Larry, Kevin, Dennis Johnson.
 I loved New England, made a lot of friends there.
 It was a great time, great era."
 Kite recalled.
 "We went into the 87–88 season and Bird, McHale were getting pretty banged up.
 They brought in Artis Gilmore and put me on injured reserve, even though I wasn’t injured.
 You can always have a bad back.”